 How We Grade

-In fact, a program can be a critically acclaimed but if it isn’t inclusive, it will score low at Mediaversity.
+The Mediaversity grade does NOT just reflect the technical aspects of a show or film.
+Cinematography, writing, soundtrack, editing?
+That’s what every other review site is for.
+Instead, Mediaversity examines the social context surrounding a program and grades how inclusive it is.
+In fact, something can be a critically acclaimed but if it isn’t inclusive, it will score low at Mediaversity.
 And if that bothers you, you’re probably in the wrong place.

 👩 = Female